pranay2063/DistributedSystems/Cache/README.md

 *Introduction*

+    Why? - To handle frequent or expensive queries and reduce system latency Cache vs Database
+        Cache is not long term persistent store unlike database and stores data in memory
+        Cache is suitable for read heavy system
     Where to cache? - in memory or between server and database (in memory or distrubuted cache) Thrashing
     Types of caching strategies